garywu1022/Project-PY4E/README.md

 This is my very first project after taking Dr. Chuck's Python for Everybody

-This project aims to scrape download links from the website provided in the courses, and download the target file for further data analysis.
+This project aims to scrape download links from the website provided in the courses, and download the target file for data visualization.
 (url: https://vincentarelbundock.github.io/Rdatasets/datasets.html)

 Step 1. scrape_links.py